Generic Name: chlordiazepoxide (KLOR dye AZ e POX ide)

 you take a narcotic (opioid) medication.

-Chlordiazepoxide is not approved for use by anyone younger than 6 years old.
+Librium is not approved for use by anyone younger than 6 years old.

-How should I take Librium (chlordiazepoxide)?
+How should I take Librium?

 Follow all directions on your prescription label.
-Never use chlordiazepoxide in larger amounts, or for longer than prescribed.
+Never use Librium in larger amounts, or for longer than prescribed.
 Tell your doctor if the medicine seems to stop working as well in treating your symptoms.

 Your doctor may occasionally change your dose to make sure you get the best results.

-Chlordiazepoxide may be habit-forming.
+Librium may be habit-forming.
 Never share this medicine with another person, especially someone with a history of drug abuse or addiction.
 Keep the medication in a place where others cannot get to it.

 Misuse of habit-forming medicine can cause addiction, overdose, or death.
 Selling or giving away this medicine is against the law.